maro7tigre/PySignalDecipher/docs/development/command_system.md

 **File: `command_system/command_manager.py`**

-Provides a centralized interface for executing commands and managing command history:
+Provides a centralized interface for executing commands, managing command history, and coordinating between different system components:

-- `CommandManager`: Central point for command execution and history management
+- `CommandManager`: Central point for system coordination
   - `execute_command()`: Executes a command and adds it to history
   - `undo()/redo()`: Undoes/redoes commands through history
   - `can_undo()/can_redo()`: Checks if undo/redo is possible
   - `register_command()`: Registers a command type with the factory
   - `register_history_observers()`: Registers callbacks for undo/redo state changes
+  - `get_variable_registry()`: Returns the variable registry
+  - `get_hardware_manager()`: Returns the hardware manager
+  - `get_workspace_manager()`: Returns the workspace manager
   - Signal handling for command execution events:
     - `command_executed`: Emitted when a command is executed
     - `command_undone`: Emitted when a command is undone
     - `command_redone`: Emitted when a command is redone
     - `history_changed`: Emitted when history state changes

-The CommandManager acts as a facade for the command system, providing a simple interface for UI components.
+The CommandManager acts as a facade for the command system, providing a simple interface for UI components and coordinating between different subsystems.

 ### Observable Properties